 NATIONAL BARBERSHOP QUARTET DAY

-On April 11th, toes start tapping to four-part harmony thanks to National Barbershop Quartet Day is observed annually on April 11.
+On April 11th, toes start tapping to four-part harmony thanks to National Barbershop Quartet Day.
 Barbershop quartets have a way making the heart flutter.
-Very often they transport us back to a simpler time or at the least make it stand still.
+Very often they transport us back to a simpler time or at the least make it standstill.

 Barbershop quartets are a style of a cappella or unaccompanied vocal music.
 Their music features songs with understandable lyrics and easily singable melodies.